ros2/ros2_documentation/source/Tutorials/Actions/Writing-an-Action-Server-Python.rst

 After computing the sequence, we assign it to the result message field before returning.

-Again restarting the action server and send another goal, you should see the goal finished, this time with the proper result sequence.
+Again after rebuilding our package, restarting the action server and sending another goal, you should see the goal finished, this time with the proper result sequence.

 Publishing Feedback
 -------------------